-People who want to get into compliance consulting are usually required to have a Bachelor’s degree in a related field, such as business administration or law.
+Experience needed: People who want to get into compliance consulting are usually required to have a Bachelor’s degree in a related field, such as business administration or law.

 7. Technology / IT consulting

-A technology consultant is hired to ensure a company’s software and technology aren’t hindering their productivity in any way.
+A technology consultant is hired to ensure a company’s software and technology aren’t hindering its productivity in any way.
 If it is, the consultant will recommend and implement changes to improve things.
 IT consultants could be hired for anything from software management to data analytics.